Englander Wood Stove Review

 As part of our new house renovations a few years back, my wife and I got an Englander wood stove for our basement.

 As anybody trying to be self sufficient knows, having a backup heat source is IMPERATIVE if you live in a cold climate!
 For a long time, I had wanted a wood stove, but it wasn’t really an option because I rented (if you are in the same situation, I recommend you pick yourself up a Deadwood rocket stove, or an indoor-safe, Mr. Heater, until a wood stove becomes an option).

 The Englander Wood Stove 1200

 Our Englander wood stove is actually the 1200 square foot model, so as far as wood stoves go, it is actually on the smaller side.
 It should still heat our 900ish square foot basement nicely, however.
-We got it at Home Depot, for $550.
+We got it for essentially $550.

-This video is not a full fledged review of it, just a little “quick look”, so you guys can see it in action (full specs and details on the wood stove here).
+This video is not a full fledged review of it, just a little “quick look”, so you guys can see it in action.

 Getting a wood stove to burn well is all about creating a good “draft.”
 This refers to the cycling of air in and out of your stove.
 Each stove is a little different, so it takes a few burns to figure it out, but in general, the fire needs a lot of air in the beginning, and then can be slowly tapered off as it burns longer and gets hotter.